NadiDami/CrowdHailer.github.io/_drafts/ddd/wrap-up.md

 ---
 layout: post
 title: Domain Driven Design, Where the real value lies.
-description: The line in the sand between domain code and the framework
+description: Seeing the tactics and the strategy in Domain Driven Design
 date: 2015-08-20 16:56:05
-tags: ruby design
+tags: Ruby Design
 author: Peter Saxton
 ---